alephnode/alephnode/src/pages/12-rust-test-drive/index.md

     └── template.rs
 ```

-Most of these files were generated from the `cargo new <project>` command.
-Give it a shot on your local machine to see an example scaffolded project for yourself.
+Most of these files were generated from the `cargo new <project>` command (recall that Cargo is the package manager for Rust).
+If you want, give it a shot on your local machine to explore the project it creates.

-The `cargo.lock` file helps cargo manage dependencies and versions.
-The `cargo.toml` file is where packages used and other instructions for the compiler are defined, as well as meta info about the project.
+The `cargo.lock` file helps Cargo manage dependencies and versions.
+The `cargo.toml` file is where packages used and other instructions for the compiler are defined, as well as metadata about the project.

-Next, let's take a look at `main.rs` for a general overview of the program's workflow.
+Next, let's take a look at `main.rs`.
+This is the file that Cargo assumes is the entry point for our Rust application.
+Examining this file often provides a general overview of a program's workflow.

 _main.rs_: